mviereck/x11docker/README.md

  - A few applications need a [DBus](#dbus) user daemon.
 Install `dbus` in image and try option `--dbus`.
  - A few applications need systemd and/or a running [DBus](#dbus) system daemon.
 Install `systemd` in image and try option `--init=systemd`.

-**3.** Docker Image & OS Architecture Match
+**3.** Docker Image & OS Architecture Mismatch
-- The Docker image may not have been built for multiple architectures (ie. amd64 & armhf).
+- The Docker image may not have been built for the architecture you are currently running on (ie. Image is built for amd64 but you are running on arm).
+  - You can check the architecture of an image with `docker inspect --format {{.Architecture}} IMAGENAME'`
-  - In this case the container will quit unexpectedely & `x11docker` may emit the error `x11docker ERROR: dockerrc(): Did not receive PID of PID1 in container.`
+  - With a mismatch the container will quit unexpectedely & `x11docker` may emit the error `x11docker ERROR: dockerrc(): Did not receive PID of PID1 in container.`
-- Use a Docker Image that was built for your target architecture.
+- Use or build a Docker Image that supports your target architecture.

 ## Contact
 Feel free to open a [ticket](https://github.com/mviereck/x11docker/issues) if you have a question or encounter an issue.